How we shortlist applicants varies across specialty, but we often ask you to complete self-assessment forms as part of the process.

 On completion of the verification process, you will be sent your verified score, together with the verification panel’s feedback explaining any changes to score.
 Where you disagree with the score awarded, you can lodge an appeal.

-Appeals against scoring must be lodged within 48 hours of the scores being sent to applicants.
+Appeals against scoring must be lodged within the deadline provided by the recruitment team following the scores being sent to applicants.
 No additional evidence can be submitted.
 The appeal should highlight why you feel that the score should be adjusted, based on the evidence that was initially submitted and verified.

-Appeals received after the 48 hour deadline will not be considered.
+Appeals received after the deadline provided will not be considered.

 The outcome of the appeal is final and there is no further recourse for dissatisfied applicants.
 Disagreements over self-assessment scores fall outside the scope of the Medical and Dental Recruitment and Selection (MDRS) Complaints Policy.